cosmos/sdk-tutorials/academy/4-my-own-chain/external-gui.md

 $ npm start
 ```

-If it does not do automatically it for you, open your browser at [`http://localhost:3000`](http://localhost:3000).
-Poke around, play a couple of games, and understand how the GUI works.
+If it does not do it automatically, open your browser at [`http://localhost:3000`](http://localhost:3000).
+Poke around, play a few games, and get acquainted with how the GUI works.

 ### Copy the GUI files

-Now, copy over the files you need, from the cloned `react-checkers` repository into your own project:
+Now, copy the files you need from the cloned `react-checkers` repository into your own project:

 * Overwrite if necessary in the `public` folder.
 And remove the now-obsolete React logo files.
 * The [`src/components`](https://github.com/cosmos/academy-checkers-ui/tree/4ea0bdb/src/components), [`src/images`](https://github.com/cosmos/academy-checkers-ui/tree/4ea0bdb/src/images) and [`src/util`](https://github.com/cosmos/academy-checkers-ui/tree/4ea0bdb/src/util) folders have no conflicts, you can copy their content wholesale.